-- 16. The Chair will chair all Authority meetings, if he or she is present.
-In the absence of the Chair, meetings will be chaired by the Deputy Chair (if appointed) or by another Member chosen by a simple majority of Members present. - 17.
-If the Deputy Chair is presiding at the meeting in the absence of the Chair, he or she may exercise any power or duty of the Chair of the Authority. - 18.
+- 17. If the Deputy Chair is presiding at the meeting in the absence of the Chair, he or she may exercise any power or duty of the Chair of the Authority. - 18.
 In the absence of the Chair or Deputy Chair (if appointed) or in other circumstances with the consent of the Chair, another Member may act as Chair in every capacity, both at Authority meetings and at other times. - 19.
-The Chair should ensure that the Authority meets at appropriate intervals, and that the minutes of meetings and any reports to the Secretary of State accurately record the decisions taken and, where appropriate, the views of the individual Authority members. - 20.The Chair is responsible for representing the views of the Authority to the public. - 21.
-The Chair should ensure that new Authority Members are appropriately and properly briefed on appointment (and their training needs considered), and provide an assessment of their performance, on request, when Members are considered for re-appointment to the Authority. - 22.
+The Chair should ensure that the Authority meets at appropriate intervals, and that the minutes of meetings and any reports to the Secretary of State accurately record the decisions taken and, where appropriate, the views of the individual Authority members. - 20.
+The Chair is responsible for representing the views of the Authority to the public. - 21.
+The Chair should ensure that new Authority Members are appropriately and properly briefed on appointment (and their training needs considered), and provide an assessment of their performance, on request, when Members are considered for reappointment to the Authority. - 22.
 In the event of disruptive or abusive behaviour, the Chair may require any person or persons to leave a meeting of the Authority. - 23.
 The Chair may adjourn and reconvene a meeting at any time.